 NIH-Sponsored Track Associate Program Director William A. Faubion, M.D.

-The overall objective of the NIH-sponsored track is to train highly qualified individuals for independent academic careers in research in the enteric and hepatic sciences.
-Mayo Clinic uses a multidisciplinary integrated approach, involving faculty representatives from clinical and basic disciplines.
+The overall objective of the NIH-Sponsored Track is to train highly qualified individuals for independent academic careers in research in the enteric and hepatic sciences.
+Mayo Clinic uses a multidisciplinary integrated approach involving faculty representatives from clinical and basic disciplines.

 |Miscellaneous GI testing

-The actual curriculum may vary slightly among fellows and often changes from year-to-year based on feedback from faculty and fellows.
+The actual curriculum may vary slightly among fellows and often changes from year to year based on feedback from faculty and fellows.

-Trainees are introduced to a large number of investigative techniques which they are expected to understand, master and apply to their particular project under the close supervision of an established investigator and in conjunction with experienced research technicians and other research fellows supported by other sources.
-Independence is encouraged, creativity fostered, and emphasis given to a total research experience.
+Trainees are introduced to a large number of investigative techniques, which they are expected to understand, master and apply to their particular project under the close supervision of an established investigator and in conjunction with experienced research technicians and other research fellows supported by other sources.
+Independence is encouraged, creativity fostered and emphasis given to a total research experience.

-Although there have been modifications in faculty and facilities during the 38 years in which this training program has existed, the objective and general approach articulated above have remained unchanged.
+Although there have been modifications in faculty and facilities during the 40 years in which this training program has existed, the objective and general approach articulated above have remained unchanged.

 - Many of these individuals have gone on to achieve prominence in academic gastroenterology, as evidenced by memberships on national or international committees, election to prestigious societies, and positions as directors of academic divisions or departments.